utreexo/biptreexo/utreexo-accumulator-bip.md

 *getrootidxs(numleaves, positions)* returns the indexes of the roots in the accumulator state that will be modified when deleting the given positions.
 Returned indexes are in descending order.

-An Utreexo accumulator implementation MUST support these 3 operations: Add, Verify, and Delete.
+An Utreexo accumulator implementation MUST support these 3 operations: Addition, Verification, and Deletion.

 ## Addition